cran-task-views/Agriculture/draft_agricultural_ctv.md

 ### Breeding & quantitative genetics

   See the [Phylogenetics CRAN task view](https://cran.r-project.org/web/views/Phylogenetics.html) describing R packages for taxonomy, community ecology (including microbiome work) and of course, phylogenetics.
 In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) provides bioinformatics tools for the processing of high-throughput genomic data. [lmDiallel] provides service functions for analysing data sets obtained from diallel experiments, as described in [Onofri 2020](https://doi.org/10.1007%2Fs00122-020-03716-8). [plant breeding][] (available on R-forge: `install.packages("plantbreeding", repos="http://R-Forge.R-project.org")`) provides many convenience functions for working with populations and designs common in plant breeding including dialleles, line testers, augmented trials, the Carolina design, and more. [st4gi][] provides several general functions for genetic improvement of crops.
 Also, please see the subsection on "genotype-by-environment interactions" for packages integrating environmental and genomic data in an analytical framework.
 [AlphaSimR][] is an implementation of the [AlphaSim algorithm](doi:10.3835/plantgenome2016.02.0013) in R, providing functions for stochastic modelling of processes common to breeding programs such as selection and crossing.
+[MoBPS][] has a suite of functions for simulating genetic gain and economic costs in a plant breeding program.

 #### Linkage mapping & QTL analysis